-Semester I Engl 100 Math 402 DT 100

-Semester II Math 125 DT 101

-DIGITAL MEDIA - COMPUTER ASSISTED PHOTO IMAGING

-The curriculum prepares students with entry-level skills to seek employment in electronic photo imaging fields.
+Semester I Engl 100 Math 402 DT 100 Semester II Math 125 DT 101 DIGITAL MEDIA - COMPUTER ASSISTED PHOTO IMAGING The curriculum prepares students with entry-level skills to seek employment in electronic photo imaging fields.
 The emphasis is on computer literacy to work with Adobe Photo Shop, as well as transparency and print scanning.

-- 1. Demonstrate a strong vocabulary related to the computer assisted photo imaging field. - Create advanced level original computer assisted photo imaging projects that analyze, define, and solve problems in visual communications. - 3.
-Analyze the effectiveness of visual communications on computer assisted photo imaging projects utilizing the critique process. - Demonstrate competency in the operation of computer graphics software and hardware to produce computer assisted photo imaging projects. - 5.
-Create and present a portfolio of original student work that represents an advanced understanding of visual communication and computer assisted photo imaging principles.
+A Certificate of Achievement is awarded upon completion of all required courses with a grade of C or better.
+Program Outcomes: - 1.
+Demonstrate a strong vocabulary related to the computer assisted photo imaging field. - 2.
+Create advanced level original computer assisted photo imaging projects that analyze, define, and solve problems in visual communications. - 3.
+Analyze the effectiveness of visual communications on computer assisted photo imaging projects utilizing the critique process. - Demonstrate competency in the operation of computer graphics software and hardware to produce computer assisted photo imaging projects. - Create and present a portfolio of original student work that represents an advanced understanding of visual communication and computer assisted photo imaging principles.
+Requirements for the Certificate of Achievement (33 units): Recommended sequence: